COVID-19 vaccine testing now underway with 30,000 volunteers

 A new poll by CBS News suggests that if a vaccine became available this year, many Americans could approach it cautiously, and 20% say they would "never" get the vaccine.
 Only 30% say they would get one "as soon as possible."
 Many more, half of the country, say they would consider it, but would first "wait to see" what happened to others.

-It normally takes years to create a new vaccine from scratch, but scientists are setting speed records this time around, spurred by knowledge that vaccination is the world's best hope against the pandemic.
+It normally takes years to create a new vaccine from scratch, but scientists are setting speed records this time around.
 NIH Director Frances Collins told "CBS Evening News" anchor Norah O'Donnell last week that in his 27 years at NIH, "I have never seen anything come together this way, as we have tried to do and are now doing, for the development of vaccines."

-The coronavirus wasn't even known to exist before late December, and vaccine makers sprang into action January 10 when China shared the virus' genetic sequence.

-Just 65 days later in March, the NIH-made vaccine was tested in people.
-The first recipient is encouraging others to volunteer now.

 If everything goes right with the final studies, it will still take months for the first data to come in from the Moderna test, and then Oxford's.